 Capital One® Spark® Cash for Business

 If you’re a business owner who wants a designated business credit card, you should consider the Capital One® Spark® Cash for Business over the Walmart credit card.
-This business rewards card offers a one-time $500 cash bonus when you spend $5,000 in the first 3 months and also $1,500 when you spend $50,000 in the first 6 months of your account opening.
+This business rewards card offers a one-time $500 cash bonus when you spend $4,500 in the first 3 months.
 You’ll also get a unlimited 2% cash back for each dollar you spend, which makes this card far superior to the Walmart credit card in terms of ongoing rewards.

 While this card does have a $95 annual fee, it is waived the first year.

 The Bottom Line

 While both the Walmart store card and the Walmart Mastercard let you earn cash-back for every dollar you spend, there are much more lucrative options out there — both in terms of signup bonuses and ongoing rewards.
 By signing up for a rewards card that offers more bang for your buck, you’ll get access to a card that will help you rack up all kinds of rewards.

 The best part is, you won’t be stuck using your card only at stores that fall under the Walmart brand.
 With one of the top travel or cash-back cards, you can use your card almost anywhere.

 Editorial Disclaimer: Information in these articles is brought to you by CreditSoup.
 Banks, issuers, and credit card companies mentioned in the articles do not endorse or guarantee, and are not responsible for, the contents of the articles.
 The information is accurate to the best of our knowledge when posted; however, all credit card information is presented without warranty.
 Please check the issuer’s website for the most current information.